Frog Care

 • Froglets should be kept in a small (<5 gal) container with constant food availability until they learn to hunt and eat well (~2 months out of the water).

-• Most adult dendrobates are best kept in pairs in at least a 10 gallon vivarium although some non-dendrobates species will do well in higher numbers.
+• Most adult dendrobates are best kept in pairs in at least a 10 gallon vivarium although there are exceptions and non-dendrobates species often do well in higher numbers.
+Contact us regarding specific species.

-• The temperature should be maintained at ~74-78°F, although brief fluctuations between 68-82°F (such as during cool evenings) are tolerated.
+• The temperature should be maintained at ~72-78°F during the day, although brief fluctuations between 68-80°F (such as during cool evenings) are tolerated.

 • A false-bottom aquarium containing a heater and a waterfall is a convenient way to maintain both temperature and humidity especially during the winter months.